Allowable Blood Loss Calculator

 Next, find the difference between the starting hematocrit and the lowest safe level (target).
 This shows how much red blood cell concentration can drop.

 Finally, divide the EBV by the average hematocrit and multiply by the difference found in the previous step.
-This yields the precise milliliters of blood that can be lost safely, ensuring accurate clinical planning.
+This yields the calculated milliliters of blood that can be lost safely, ensuring appropriate clinical planning.

 What Your Allowable Blood Loss Means

-This number tells you exactly how many milliliters of blood can be lost before the patient's oxygen-carrying capacity drops to a dangerous level.
+This number provides an estimate of how many milliliters of blood can be lost before the patient's oxygen-carrying capacity drops to a dangerous level.

 High Tolerance Patients